mgoeker/table2itol/README.md

 The analogy should be obvious, hence for details on the values of `opt` just see the help message.

+## Examples

+Exemplars for input table files are found within the `tests/INPUT` folder.
+A list of examples for calling `table2itol.R` is found in `tests/examples.txt`.

+*Experts only*: On a UNIX-like system you can run these examples by calling `tests/run_tests.sh` provided a modern Bash is installed.

 ## Troubleshooting